-In addition, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act, or collectively the PPACA, includes the following provisions of potential importance to our drug candidates:
+In March 2010, President Obama signed into law the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act, or collectively the ACA.
+Among the provisions of the ACA of potential importance to our business and our product candidates are the following:

-- an annual, non-deductible fee on any entity that manufactures or imports specified branded prescription drugs and biologic agents; - · an increase in the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; - expansion of healthcare fraud and abuse laws, including the False Claims Act and the Anti-Kickback Statute, new government investigative powers and enhanced penalties for non-compliance; - a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 50% point-of-sale discounts off negotiated prices; - · extension of manufacturers' Medicaid rebate liability; - · expansion of eligibility criteria for Medicaid programs; - · expansion of the entities eligible for discounts under the Public Health Service pharmaceutical pricing program; - new requirements to report financial arrangements with physicians and teaching hospitals; - a new requirement to annually report drug samples that manufacturers and distributors provide to physicians; and - a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research.
+- an annual, non-deductible fee on any entity that manufactures or imports specified branded prescription products and biologic agents; - · an increase in the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; - a new methodology by which rebates owed by manufacturers under the Medicaid Drug Rebate Program are calculated for products that are inhaled, infused, instilled, implanted or injected; - expansion of healthcare fraud and abuse laws, including the civil False Claims Act and the federal Anti-Kickback Statute, new government investigative powers and enhanced penalties for noncompliance; - a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 50% point-of-sale discounts off negotiated prices of applicable brand products to eligible beneficiaries during their coverage gap period, as a condition for the manufacturer's outpatient products to be covered under Medicare Part D; - extension of manufacturers' Medicaid rebate liability to individuals enrolled in Medicaid managed care organizations; - expansion of eligibility criteria for Medicaid programs; - expansion of the entities eligible for discounts under the Public Health Service pharmaceutical pricing program;

+- new requirements to report certain financial arrangements with physicians and teaching hospitals; - a new requirement to annually report product samples that manufacturers and distributors provide to physicians; - a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research; - a new Independent Payment Advisory Board, or IPAB, which has authority to recommend certain changes to the Medicare program to reduce expenditures by the program that could result in reduced payments for prescription products; and - established the Center for Medicare and Medicaid Innovation within CMS to test innovative payment and service delivery models.